KaleoCtrl Svelte Themes

 5. Listening is Active (green), model is loaded, mode is desktop

-The orange box pulses to clearly signal that the app is waiting for the next spoken word to be interpreted as a key press.
+The orange box pulses while the app waits for the next spoken word, which will be interpreted as a key press.

 Key Executed